robotframework/rfdoc/BUILD.rst

         tar -ztvf rfdoc-N.N.tar.gz

-5. Upload the source distribution to PyPi
+4. Upload the source distribution to PyPi

     python setup.py sdist upload

-6. Update the 'News' section at https://code.google.com/p/rfdoc
+5. Update the 'News' section at https://code.google.com/p/rfdoc to mention about the release with short description of what was done.

     Done via https://code.google.com/p/rfdoc/admin.